ThePhaseCat/ThePhaseCat/README.md

 # I'm current working on...
 - Phase: Tale of the Two-Tailed Stone, my huge passion project I've been working on since May 2023!
-- A resource pack for my Minecraft SMP, the PhaseSMP!
+- A Minecraft Content Mod (cats anyone?)
-- Content Creation!

 # Plans for things I want to do...
-- A Minecraft Content Mod (Maybe a new dimension)
 - Endless Runner Project (maybe for mobile?)
 - Idle Clicker Game (oh god no)
 - Basic 3D game (i have no idea)